Metal 3D

 Analysis using multiprocessors

-The 2009.1 versions of CYPECAD and Metal 3D offer the use of multiprocessors during their analysis.
+CYPECAD and CYPE 3D offer the use of multiprocessors during their analysis.

-To acquire these tools, CYPECAD and Metal 3D have two new common modules which allow for substantial periods of time to be saved during the analysis:
+To acquire these tools, CYPECAD and CYPE 3D have two new common modules which allow for substantial periods of time to be saved during the analysis:

 • Parallel analysis with two processors